yiping0liu/1by1EA/README.md

 Copyright 2014-2017 by Yiping Liu

 # 1by1EA-II
-Y. Liu et.al, Improving 1by1EA to Handle Various Shapes of Pareto Fronts (1by1EA-II), under review
+Y. Liu et.al, Improving 1by1EA to Handle Various Shapes of Pareto Fronts (1by1EA-II), accpeted by PPSN 2018